 Local wildlife tend, not surprisingly, to give busy, noisy ski resorts a wide berth.

-But head out in the snow with a local guide to explore off the beaten path and you may discover the tracks of a whole range of interesting wildlife.
+We recommend you head out to explore off the beaten path with an expert local guide where you may discover the tracks of a whole range of interesting creatures.

 Children love learning how to identify tracks made by red and roe deer, foxes, martens and maybe, just maybe those of the brown bear too!